hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 ```

-As you can see in the previous example, you can replace built-in styles by simply redifining them with the new formatter.
+As you can see in the previous example, you can replace built-in styles by
+simply redifining them with the new formatter.

 ### Helpers

-The real power of the library comes from its helpers: they let you manager every terminal components.
-You will first have to
+The real power of the library comes from its helpers: they let you manage every
-manually load them:
+terminal components.
+You will first have to manually load them:

 ```php
 <?php